ravendb/docs/Documentation/3.5/Raven.Documentation.Pages/server/configuration/configuration-options.markdown

 ### [Authorization & Authentication](../../server/configuration/authentication-and-authorization)

 * **Raven/AnonymousAccess**
 	Determines what actions an anonymous user can perform.
-Get - read only, All - read & write, None - allows access only to authenticated users, Admin - all (including administrative actions).
+None - allows access only to authenticated users,
+    Admin - all (including administrative actions).
-	_Default:_ Get
+	_Default:_ Admin

 {WARNING If your database instance does not have a valid license, then the `Admin` is the only available option to set.
 In a commercial system it should not be used.
 It is used only for testing and development purposes, since it grants administrative rights to **ANY** user.  /}